WebAssembly/spec/proposals/jit-interface/Explainer.md

 The possibility of dynamically-generated code implies that an engine has runtime capability to parse function bodies and perform code validation.
 However, the `func.new` bytecode doesn't require parsing and validating sections, so the runtime system doesn't need a fully-featured Wasm module parser.

 New code implies the need for at least one execution tier, such as interpreter or compiler.
 This implies AOT scenarios need to either disable the feature, e.g. reject code memories, trap on `func.new`, or integrate a new tier.
-Note that since a scope defines a module context, the execution tier only needs to support runtime features that could be legally used under that context--basically, no memories implies no load/store instructions, no GC types implies no GC instructions.
+Note that since an environment defines a module context, the execution tier only needs to support runtime features that could be legally used under that context--basically, no memories implies no load/store instructions, no GC types implies no GC instructions.

 In the future, we could consider additional restrictions, such as an explicit list of allowable bytecodes for new functions.
 That could allow a module to limit language features for new functions and greatly reduce the runtime system requirement.
 Since this is a restriction a module imposes on itself, it need not be standardized.
 As an example of the usefulness of this, a module could limit its `func.new` capabilities to only allow `i32` arithmetic and control flow.
 An AOT implementation could then provide a runtime execution tier that *only* supported that restricted set, keeping it both simple and optimized for the use case.